RustAudio/audio-ecosystem/goals.md

 We wish to create a new tech stack that will become the new de-facto solution for audio in Rust.

-This new tech stack will comprise of the following crates:
+This proposed tech stack would comprise of the following crates:

 ## [Firewheel](https://github.com/BillyDM/Firewheel)

 At the heart of project is the "audio graph" engine.
 An audio graph allows users to connect any combination of audio streams, sound generators, and audio effects together in any configuration.
 It provides the low-level tools needed to create almost any audio solution (*aside from say a full-on digital audio workstation).
 Think of it like [wgpu](https://wgpu.rs/), but for audio.

-We will use [Firewheel](https://github.com/BillyDM/Firewheel) as our audio graph engine.
-It has been designed from the ground-up to be a powerful base.
+We plan to use [Firewheel](https://github.com/BillyDM/Firewheel) as our audio graph engine.
+It has been designed from the ground-up using the lessons learned previous engines.

 Some of its key features include:
 - Modular design that can be run on any backend that provides an audio stream